-Two (2) or more Level III offenses with documentation of interventions or one (1) or more Level IV offenses may result in recommendation for expulsionany Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.

-♦F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+\SESIR/State reportable offense.
+Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
+All Level IV will be referred for pre-expulsion. \$\\$F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+[HOM\]♦HOMICIDE: (Murder, Manslaughter) The unjustified killing of one human being by another.

-[KID] ♦KIDNAPPING: (Abduction of an individual) Forcibly, or by threat, confining, abducting, or imprisoning another person against his/her will and without lawful authority.

-[ROB] ♦ROBBERY: (Using force to take something from another) The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+- [KID\] ♦KIDNAPPING: (Abduction of an individual) Forcibly, or by threat, confining, abducting, or imprisoning another person against his/her will and without lawful authority.
+Report to law enforcement Mental Health Resource List - [ROB\] ♦ROBBERY: (Using force to take something from another) The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.

-[SXB] SEXUAL BATTERY: (Attempted or actual) Forced or attempted oral, anal, or vaginal penetration by using a sexual organ or an object simulating a sexual organ, or the anal or vaginal penetration of another by any body part or foreign object.
+[SXB\] ♦SEXUAL BATTERY: (Attempted or actual) Forced or attempted oral, anal, or vaginal penetration by using a sexual organ or an object simulating a sexual organ, or the anal or vaginal penetration of another by any body part or foreign object.
 Both males and females can be victims of sexual battery.

-[WPO] ◆WEAPONS POSSESSION: (Possession of firearms and other instruments which can cause harm) Possession of a firearm or any instrument or object as defined by Section 790.001, Florida Statues, or district code of conduct that can inflict serious harm on another person or that can place a person in reasonable fear of serious harm, as defined by Section 790.001, Florida Statutes, or district code of conduct.
-This includes such items as any knife, metallic knuckles, slingshot, club, tear gas gun, box cutter, electric weapon or device, razor blades, chemical weapon, destructive device or explosive device.
+[WPO\] ♦WEAPONS POSSESSION: (Possession of firearms and other instruments which can cause harm) Possession of a firearm or any instrument or object as defined by Section 790.001, Florida Statues, or district code of conduct that can inflict serious harm on another person or that can place a person in reasonable fear of serious harm, This includes such items as any knife, metallic knuckles, slingshot, club, tear gas gun, box cutter, electric weapon or device, razor blades, chemical weapon, destructive device or explosive device.
 (Possession of a common pocketknife is exempted from state zero tolerance expulsion requirement 1006.07(2) F.S.; however, law enforcement should be notified of any weapon or knife, including pocketknives, for investigation.)